mwanji/jscolor-rails/README.md

     //= require jscolor

+### Notes

-Note: The gem's jscolor.js is NOT the library itself.
-It simply requires the original jscolor file (renamed to jscolor\_vendor.js) and adds compatibility with Turbolinks.
+The gem's jscolor.js is NOT the library itself.
+It simply requires the original jscolor file (renamed to jscolor\_vendor.js) and adds compatibility with Turbolinks and the asset pipeline.

-## Rails-specific Modifications

-### Asset path

 `jscolor.dir`'s default value has been changed to `'/assets/'` because jscolor's auto-detect fails to find the images in production mode.
-To change the path to the asset directory, do the following:
+To change the path to the asset directory, do the following in your application's JS files:

 ````javascript
 jscolor.dir = '/path/to/assets/';